rememberurIie/rememberurIie/README.md

 --------------------------------------------

-- I am currently studying for a Bachelor's degree in Science-Technology, which is my first year of study and studying Computer-Technology as my major at Rajamangala University of Technology Thanyaburi.
+- I am currently studying for a Bachelor's degree in Science-Technology, which is my first year of study
+  <br>and studying Computer-Technology as my major at Rajamangala University of Technology Thanyaburi.

 - Currently, I play League of Legends and Osu!!